How To Find Fender Serial Number?

 Up until about April 1962, the dates on the neck heel were handwritten, after which Fender switched to stamped dates.
 Both the handwritten and the stamped dates were usually coded.

 This code, appearing before the date, is a number from 1 to 28, indicating the model for which the neck was manufactured.
-Contrary to some beliefs, this number does not represent the day of the month.
+Contrary to some beliefs, this number does NOT represent the day of the month.

 Fender neck date